danascheider/sim_legacy_frontend/docs/contexts.md

 # Contexts in SIM

 SIM uses [React contexts](https://reactjs.org/docs/context.html) for management of certain state.
 This prevents "smart" components that fetch data or control state from having to pass through props to their children, their children's children, and so on.
-There are currently two main contexts:
+There are currently three contexts:

 * [AppContext](#dashboardcontext)
 * [ColorContext](#colorcontext)